alessio-cuzzocrea/tesi/experiments/MLP_baseline_with_balanced_minibatch/README.md

 #### [check_results_of_grid_search_MLP_baseline_with_minibatch_balanced_generator](https://github.com/alessio-cuzzocrea/tesi/blob/master/experiments/MLP_baseline_with_balanced_minibatch/check_results_of_grid_search_MLP_baseline_with_minibatch_balanced_generator.ipynb)
 In this file we analyze the grid search results of the balanced minbatch generator
 #### [check_results_of_grid_search_MLP_baseline_with_minibatch_balanced_generator_seed_reset](https://github.com/alessio-cuzzocrea/tesi/blob/master/experiments/MLP_baseline_with_balanced_minibatch/check_results_of_grid_search_MLP_baseline_with_minibatch_balanced_generator_seed_reset.ipynb)
+In this file we analyze the grid search results of the balanced minbatch generator with seed reset
 ### MLP_baseline_balanced_mb_300_epochs_runs

 The best five models and the the most overfitting five found in the grid search are evaluate on a much longer run with some plotting.